 Professional etiquette requires that if investigations are carried out in the affairs of organizations to which the accountant is not the auditor then the auditors must be communicated with.
-This is to observe the usual courtesies and to obtain their cooperation.
+This is to observe the usual courtesies and to obtain their cooperation taken and the likely costs and ensuring that the appropriate staff will be available.